 Dixie Peanut Brittle is a nice treat for family and friends.
 The thing that I love the most about it is that it works every time.
 Now that is my kind of recipe!
 My wonderful neighbor use to live in North Carolina and she is the one that introduced me to Aunt Ruby Peanuts!

-- 1 cup light corn syrup
+- Light corn syrup

-- 3 cups raw shelled peanuts
+- Raw shelled peanuts

-- 2 teaspoons baking soda
+- Baking soda

 - In a heavy saucepan, heat sugar, syrup, water, and salt to a rolling boil.

 - Add butter, then baking soda.
-Beat rapidly and pour on a buttered surface spreading to ¼ inch thickness.
+Beat rapidly and pour on a buttered surface spreading to 1/4 inch thickness.